Benoit62/Cirious_Game/README.md

 *   [Sellier Mathieu](https://github.com/Sellierm)
 *   [Wattinne Benoit](https://github.com/Benoit62)

-and with the help of :
+And with the help of :

 * Baptiste Sellier, who made videos with a drone for the trailer of the game
 ## Purpose